sandrokeil/mongodb-replica-connection-issue/README.md

 Also take a look at the [`php.txt`](php.txt).
 The test has finished at `Do 2.
 Mär 12:06:53 CET 2017` and now look at the last lines of `php.txt` from `02-Mar-2017 11:08:49`.
 There are multiple success requests and the sometimes the `not master` error occurs.
 The `index.php` writes and reads from MongoDB.
+Simply reload the page multiple times after the test has finished.
+There error still exists.

 Why are some requests are successfully and some failed?
 I guess it's a PHP-FPM static child caching (or even opcache) issue.